What is Social Media Anxiety?

 Think about it: when was the last time you posted a pic of yourself crying over homework or having a terrible hair day?
 Exactly.
 Nobody posts their L's - just their W's.

-The party they went to (not the 10 other nights they stayed home binge-watching shows or scrolling mindlessly)
+● The party they went to (not the 10 other nights they stayed home scrolling mindlessly)

-Their good test grade (not the three they bombed)
+● Their good test grade (not the fact that they studied every day for 8 hours to achieve it)

 Myth Buster Alert